cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/emulation.md

 from the menu.
 This will create and save a zip archive with .prc and .pdb files that can be installed again on any PalmOS device at a later point.

+There are two types of backup, and Cloudpilot will prompt you to choose between them:

+* Backup only RAM databases.
+This is an ordinary backup, and you should choose it use unless you specifically want to retrieve the databases in the device ROM.
+* Include ROM databases.
+This will include the contents of the device ROM with the backup.
+This is not required for a normal backup.

 Databases must be closed in order to back up, so if you are backing up while an application is opened, the corresponding DB files will not be included in the backup.
 Cloudpilot will notify you if this happens.